 Put your baking soda directly underneath the fan in your fridge for the best effect.

-2. Start Using Sealable Containers
+2. Use Sealable Containers

-Use these to store food instead of just leaving plates of food uncovered in the fridge, no matter how briefly you plan to leave them like that.
+Use these to store food instead of leaving plates of food uncovered in the fridge, no matter how briefly you plan to leave them like that.